 Inspired social entrepreneurs are working around the world to improve education, fight disease, combat global warming, protect civil rights and lift individuals out of poverty.
 For every grand challenge, there are dedicated social entrepreneurs working on creative solutions.
 Our mission at the Lex Mundi Pro Bono Foundation is clear: social entrepreneurs will be more successful at tackling the worlds’ biggest challenges if they have access to quality pro bono legal advice from lawyers in the Lex Mundi global network.
 Social enterprises will scale faster, serve more people, expand more quickly to new territories, raise more money, and have greater success.
 We are lawyers helping social entrepreneurs change the world.

-Eligible social entrepreneurs begin the matchmaking process by filling out the Client Intake Form.
-When the form is received, we will set up an initial phone call to assess each client's individual needs and timing.
+Eligible social entrepreneurs begin the matchmaking process by filling out our Client Intake Form.
+When the form is received, we set up an initial phone call to assess each client's individual needs and timing.
 We create a profile of the project and circulate it to law firms that are potential matches based on geographic jurisdiction and subject matter expertise.
-If a firm agrees to take on the pro bono project, w e make an introduction, and the firm and client begin their work together.
-Lex Mundi Pro Bono Foundation does not provide legal services and will not be involved in the legal aspects of the pro bono project once a match is made.
+If a firm agrees to take on the pro bono project, we make an introduction, and the firm and client begin their work together.
+Lex Mundi Pro Bono Foundation does not provide legal services and is not involved in the legal aspects of the pro bono project once a match is made.